 GPS watches and handheld units might deal a bit of a deadly blow to your bank account, but these offer the most accurate way to measure your average hiking speed by a longshot.
 The best GPS watches and handheld units provide you with a wealth of data that can be accessed both while you hike and when you’ve returned to civilization, detailing not only your average hiking speed but also your slowest and fastest speed, the time taken for individual legs of your journey, the number of calories you burned, and your total ascent and descent.

-If you’re not enthused about splashing the cash on a GPS watch or GPS unit, cell phone apps offer a great low-cost alternative.
-The best navigational apps for calculating your average hiking speed – and much more besides this – include Komoot, Strava, and AllTrails, all of which can do just about everything a GPS can do and allow you to accumulate data from past hikes that will give you a better handle on how quickly you’ll be able to tackle future ones.
+If you’re not enthused about splashing the cash on one of the best GPS watches or a GPS unit, cell phone apps offer a great low-cost alternative.
+The best navigation apps for calculating your average hiking speed – and much more besides this – include Komoot, Strava, and AllTrails, all of which can do just about everything a GPS can do and allow you to accumulate data from past hikes that will give you a better handle on how quickly you’ll be able to tackle future ones.
 The only downsides to using cellphone apps are the limited battery life of your phone, the burn on your data allowance, your phone’s lack of weather resistance and physical robustness, and the fact that apps are more prone to losing signal and data.